DACA Attorney in Dallas, Texas

 What Is the DACA Application Process?

 You must complete the appropriate forms and submit them as required.
-Once it is determined that you meet eligibility requirements and have submitted all forms and documentation, you will receive a notification of receipt of your application.
+Once it is determined that you meet eligibility requirements and have submitted all forms and documentation, you will receive a notification of the receipt of your application.
 You will also receive a scheduled date for biometric services which includes taking your fingerprints and photos to be checked against a criminal database.

 Each application is reviewed, and more information may be requested by the reviewer.
 If your request is denied, based on eligibility or failure to provide all requested documentation or pay all fees, you cannot appeal the decision.
 You will be referred to Immigration and Customs Enforcement (ICE) for removal from the country.